nadezhdaGol/rsschool-cv/cv.md

 * Discord: nadezhdaGol

 # About me
-I have no experience in IT yet, but I am ready to study hard in order to become a professional in the field of programming in the future and share my experience
+I have no experience in programming yet, but I am ready to study hard in order to become a professional in the field of programming in the future and share my experience with others

 # Skills
 * HTML